Short-Term Memory Loss

 Moses might agree.
 After leading the Israelites out of Egypt, Moses and the people came to the desert in Sinai.
-There the people camped in front of the mountain while Moses went to meet with God and, in essence, acted as a go-between between God and the people.
-After one of these encounters, Moses brought the people some instructions from God, what we call “the Ten Commandments.”
+There the people camped in front of the mountain while Moses went to meet with God and acted as a go-between for God and the people.
+After one of these encounters, Moses brought the people some instructions from God, what we call the Ten Commandments.
 However, before beginning, God reminded them of two important things: Who He is and what He did for them.
 “I am the LORD your God, who brought you out of Egypt, out of the land of slavery.”

 1. What demonstrations of God’s goodness in your life have you forgotten?